Celebrate World Water Day by making these seven small changes!

 As much as 30% of the water you use every day is flushed down the toilet.
 If you have an old-style flush system you’re probably using a whopping 13 litres of water per flush!

 Avoid unnecessary flushing by putting rubbish in the bin, and invest in a modern dual flush loo so you use a maximum of six litres for a full flush and just three litres for a reduced one.
 1 in 5 people do this regularly.
+Or you can switch to off grid water systems.

 4) Stop running the tap